Whole Chicken Soup Stock – Recipe

 Making your own chicken stock (or any kind of broth, really) is amazingly effortless, especially if you own a pressure cooker!
-I threw this recipe together after butchering a naughty hen from our egg layers – you can see more about that experience in my Homestead Kitchen Diary – but you can use any whole, raw chicken you pick up locally or from the supermarket.
+I threw this recipe together after butchering a naughty hen from our egg layers – you can see more about that experience in my Homestead Diary – but you can use any whole, raw chicken you pick up locally or from the supermarket.
+If you’re looking instead for an easy weeknight dinner recipe, be sure to check out my Rotisserie Chicken Noodle Soup!

 The key to making fabulous broth is using the best ingredients.
 I have never tasted better bouillon than the batch that I made from this summer’s dinner scraps, straight from the garden!
 Try to use the freshest whole ingredients you can find and the steam will do the rest.
 It’s that easy!